matplotlib/matplotlib/doc/devel/tag_guidelines.rst

 Format
 ^^^^^^

-All gallery examples should aim to follow the following format:
+All :ref:`examples-index` should aim to follow the following format:

 * Title: 1-6 words, descriptive of content
 * Subtitle: 10-50 words, action-oriented description of the example subject